 This approach influences how we perceive challenges.
 An optimistic attitude can mitigate the body's stress response because it reduces the release of stress hormones such as cortisol.
-People who think positively tend to be more resilient, can process setbacks more quickly and are able to cope with fears of the future.
+People who think positively tend to be more resilient and can process setbacks more quickly.